lenazamnius/RSSchool-projects-2020/README.md

-# English-for-kids
+# lenazamnius-RS2020Q1

-Application for children to learn English words for RSSchool front-end course
+This is privat Lena Zamnius repository for projects at RSSchool front-end course (spring / summer 2020).